Napoleonic looting of art: Austrian Lombardy

 The French entered Milan in 1796, as part of the first Italian campaign of Napoleon in Lombardy.
 In May 1796, while there was still fighting at Castello Sforzesco, Tinet traveled to the Biblioteca Ambrosiana as a member of the French commission.
-There, Tinet took Raphael's preparatory drawings for the School of Athens fresco at the Vatican; 12 drawings and the Codex Atlanticus of Leonardo da Vinci; the precious manuscripts of the Bucolics of the Virgin, with illuminations by Simone Martini; and five landscapes of Jan Brueghel for Carlo Borromeo that had been placed in the Ambrosiana of Milan in 1673.
+There, Tinet took Raphael's preparatory drawings for The School of Athens fresco at the Vatican; 12 drawings and the Codex Atlanticus of Leonardo da Vinci; the precious manuscripts of the Bucolics of the Virgin, with illuminations by Simone Martini; and five landscapes of Jan Brueghel for Carlo Borromeo that had been placed in the Ambrosiana of Milan in 1673.
 The Coronation of Thorns, by a follower of Titian between 1542 and 1543, commissioned by the monks of the Church of Santa Maria delle Graces, was sent to the Louvre.
 Many works were also taken from the Pinacoteca di Brera and the cathedral of Mantua.
 From the Mantuan church of Santa Trinità, three Rubens works, The Baptism of Christ, The Gonzaga Trinity, and the Transfiguration were taken to Paris.

 The Codex Atlanticus was eventually returned, in pieces, to the Biblioteca Ambrosiana.
-In fact, many folios of the Codex are stored in Nantes and Basilea, while all the other notebooks and writings of Leonardo are at the national library of France, in Paris.
+In fact, many folios of the Codex are stored in Nantes and Basel, while all the other notebooks and writings of Leonardo are at the National Library of France, in Paris.

 Modena

 The armistice between Napoleon and the Duke of Modena was signed in May 1796, in Milan by San Romano Federico d'Este, representative of Duke Ercole III.
 France demanded 20 paintings from the Este Collection and a monetary sum triple that of the Parma armistice.
 The first shipment was sent by Giuseppe Maria Soli, director of the Accademia Atestina di Belle Arti.

 On 14 October 1796, Napoleon entered Modena with two new commissioners, Pierre-Anselme Garrau and Antoine Christophe Saliceti, to sift through Modena's galleries of medals, and the ducal palace for collections of cameos and engraved semi-precious stones.
 On 17 October, after taking many manuscripts and antique books from the ducal library, they shipped 1213 items: 900 bronze imperial Roman coins, 124 coins from Roman colonies, 10 silver coins, 31 shaped medals, 44 coins from the Greek cities, and 103 Papal coins.
-All were sent to the Bibliotheque Nationale of Paris, where they still reside.
+All were sent to the Bibliothèque nationale of Paris, where they still reside.

-In February 1797, Napoleon's wife Josephine took up residence at the Ducal Palace of Modena and wished to see the collection of cameos and precious stones.
+In February 1797, Napoleon's wife Joséphine took up residence at the Ducal Palace of Modena and wished to see the collection of cameos and precious stones.
 She took around 200 of them, in addition to those taken by her husband.
 French officials also sent 1300 drawings found in the Este collections to the Louvre, as well as 16 agate cameos, 51 precious stones, and many crystal vases.